pantopic/turbokube/README.md

 need to request another limit increase or vertically scale each node to 128GB of ram and provision 48 of them.
 A test of this size will probably cost us over $100 per run.

+## Appendix

+More detailed notes and graphs can be found in the [results](results) directory.

 ## Additional Findings

 During this process, we identified a few minor defects in Digital Ocean's new [Droplet Autoscaling](https://www.digitalocean.com/blog/droplet-autoscaling-now-available) feature.
 Those defects were reported to Digital Ocean through their support system and the defects were quickly reproduced and fixed by the Engineering Team at Digital Ocean.

-Big thank you to Digital Ocean for listening and responding to customer feedback, even a small customer like myself who's been running a $5 droplet on their platform for over 10 years.
+Big thank you to Digital Ocean for listening and responding to customer feedback, even for small customers like myself who've been running $5 droplets on their platform for over 10 years.

-## Appendix

-More detailed notes and graphs can be found in the [results](results) directory.

 ## Adjacent Work